We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - abnormal heartbeat

-- taking anti-diarrhea medication, such as Imodium.
-Imodium is available for purchase over the counter or online.
+- taking anti-diarrhea medication, such as Imodium

 - staying hydrated

 It is important to distinguish between loose stools that occur infrequently and those that are chronic.
-Experiencing loose stools that persist for over 1 week may indicate a more serious underlying condition that will require immediate medical attention.
+Experiencing loose stools that persist for over 48 hours may indicate a more serious underlying condition that will require immediate medical attention.